Study Abroad in Germany / NAU CIE

 - Financial Need (verified through NAU financial aid - students must have applied for FAFSA);

 - Commendable Academic Record established by a minimum GPA of 3.0;

 - Submission of a 500 word essay describing what you believe the value is in studying abroad in Germany and when you look back on this experience, what do you hope to say that you have gained academically, personally, and professionally.

-Scholarship recipients shall be selected by the Department of Global Languages and Cultures Scholarship Committee, as designed by the CIE Director of Education Abroad, and in coordination with the NAU Office of Student Financial Aid.
+Scholarship recipients shall be selected by the Department of Global Languages and Cultures Scholarship Committee, as designated by the CIE Director of Education Abroad, and in coordination with the NAU Office of Student Financial Aid.
 The annual scholarship award will be disbursed through your LOUIE account for the term during which the student studies abroad through an NAU program.
 All qualifying students are encouraged to apply.
 Please apply for this scholarship on the CIE website: Laski Scholarship Application

 This Fund is established through a bequest from Dr. Vera Laski, late of Cave Creek, Arizona, by her Last Will and Testament.
 Dr. Laski fled Berlin as one of the very first women in the early 1900's to receive a jurisprudence degree in Germany.
 She was also affiliated with the Sorbonne before immigrating to the United States via Haiti.
 Vera Laski was a published writer of plays, poetry, and fiction as well as one of the first anthropology scholars to focus on the Southwest.
 Vera Laski's collection of Southwestern artifacts is housed in the former Museum für Völkerkunde (now Ethnologisches Museum) in Dahlem/Berlin.
 Upon request, each Laski Scholarship recipient is given a copy of an article on Dr. Laski from International Fiction Review that was published shortly before Laski's death after years of interviews conducted by Dr. Marilya Veteto Reese.